 So instead of torturing yourself with an alcohol-based aftershave, why don’t you try an aftershave balm?

-Instead of relying on alcohol as an antiseptic, these products use all natural products that will not dry up the skin but instead provide an extra layer of moisture that your skin will love (and won’t sting).
+Instead of relying on alcohol as an antiseptic, these products use all-natural products that will not dry up the skin.
+But instead, provide an extra layer of moisture that your skin will love (and it won’t sting).